apostrophecms/apostrophe-documentation/tutorials/howtos/model-layer.md

 return self.insert(req, piece, callback);
 ```

-*This will only succeed if the current user should be allowed to create pieces of this type, based on the permissions of the groups they are a member of.*
+> *This will only succeed if the current user should be allowed to create pieces of this type, based on the permissions of the groups they are a member of.*

+> *You may also use promises.
+If you do not pass the `callback` argument, Apostrophe returns a promise (use `then`).*

 `self.update` and `self.insert` also call `self.beforeUpdate` and `self.beforeInsert`, as well as `self.beforeSave` (called by both), which provides an easy way to add extra behavior on every save operation.